icgc-dcc/dcc-docs/docs/download/downloading_data.md

 #### Download Data Instructions

 1. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `PDC` repository.
-Click on "Download Files" and download manifest file.
+Click on `Download Files` and download manifest file.
     ![Download-PDC-Manifest](images/download-pdc-manifest.png)

 2\.
 The manifest file that you downloaded from ICGC Data Portal for PDC is actually a shell script containing aws cli commands, one line per file.
 Here's an example